PatrickAttankurugu/Reminos/README.md

 The social media(e.g Facebook,Twitter) has been undeniably helpful to users.Some of the benefits include but not limited to :
 * Connecting us with friends for the fun of it
 * Helping us make new friends and
-* Helping us promote our businesses
+* Helping us promote our businesses.

 However, as humans,the neurons which are responsible for our learning cannot really grow when we are contantly distracted.
 New neurons are formed when we are able to do long period of focussed work.
 In as much as facebook and other social networking sites help us in a number of ways, they also prevent us from really mastering any skill.
 Not only that, according to neuroscience and human psychology, the human brain works by constantly doing comparism.
 So people leave facebook feeling down and worthless because their peers seem to be 'doing better than they'.
 Since humans are social animals, we have the desire to actually connect with our loved ones.
 I thought of building this application to help us celebrate the birthdays of our friends and loved ones whilst reducing the need to get glued to social media.
 Personally, I do not object to the use of social media.
 But I am a strong evangelist against the excessive use of these social networking sites especially if they do not promote deep work.
 This is the reason I thought I should develop an app that can help people celebrate their birthdays without the excessive use of social media.
 If it is worth it, then please contribute to this project.

 ## GETTING STARTED